Although the injury seems to happen in the blink of an eye, whiplash is, in fact, two injuries.

 How We Can Help Your Whiplash

-Dr. Johnson will take the time to investigate the cause of your whiplash thoroughly.
+At Johnson Family Chiropractic of Peoria, Dr. Kyle Johnson will take the time to investigate the cause of your whiplash thoroughly.
 Proper diagnosis is the most important step in whiplash treatment.

 The gentle Activator Methods adjustment will ensure that the already injured tissues of the neck are not traumatized further.
-Strengthening exercises may play a pivotal role in your recovery.
-Cold laser therapy may provide immediate pain relief in acute whiplash cases.
+Strengthening exercises and other at-home therapies may play a pivotal role in your recovery.

-Contact Dr. Johnson for a free initial consultation.
+Contact Dr. Johnson at Johnson Family Chiropractic of Peoria for a free initial consultation.